Your CPA Files What You Give Them

 Step 03

-Not a magic number—a defensible range.
+Not a magic number.
+A defensible range.
 Take it to your CPA and have a conversation grounded in actual math.

-Paying your 14-year-old to do real work in your business is 100% legit—and shifts income from your tax bracket to theirs (or zero).
-But do it wrong and you've got a mess.
+Paying your 14-year-old to do real work in your business is 100% legit and shifts income from your tax bracket to theirs (or zero).
+Do it wrong and you've got a mess.
 We show you the rules.

 Step 01